ArsenShnurkov/x3d-finely-sharpened/README.md

 ```

 A library implementing the X3D 3.3 specification, frugal by design, with no platform specific boundaries,
-and an X3D Scene that can be accessed/modified by whatever scripting language is present in the platform.
+for the render of; interactive X3D Scenes, that can be accessed/modified by whichever scripting language is present in the platform.
 ```

 Info